Spectrum Health Lakeland Revises Visitor Guidelines

 Mask requirements and health screenings continue

-All visitors to any Spectrum Health Lakeland facility will be required to wear a face mask, answer a series of health screening questions, and have their temperature taken.
+All visitors to any Spectrum Health Lakeland facility will be required to wear a face mask and answer a series of health screening questions.
 Those with COVID-19 symptoms or a fever will be asked to visit at another time.
 Patients seeking care in a Spectrum Health Lakeland clinic or physician’s office also will be required to wear a mask during their visit and follow other safety protocols such as social distancing in waiting rooms.
+Visitors may be asked to wait in their car if there is not adequate space available for social distancing within the office/facility.

 To stay in contact and up to date on a patient’s medical situation community members are encouraged to use social apps such as FaceTime, Facebook messenger, Skype, or other virtual calls.
 Visitors can also call 269.983.8300 and ask for a patient by name and be connected directly to their room phone number.